AritroSaha10/htn25-backend-takehome/README.md

 As specified in the challenge, the backend also keeps track of the last updated time for each user.
 This is mainly handled by GORM since it already keeps track of such a field, but it is also manually updated in the `CreateScan` function.

+## Deployment
+You can access the live API at `https://htn25-backend-takehome.onrender.com`.

 ## Improvements
 Unfortunately, while I was able to complete the required features, I was unable to add anything else due to personal time constraints.
 However, here are some of my ideas for improvements:
 - Switch to using a UUID for the `User` model's ID field instead of an auto-incrementing integer.
 This would make it harder for others to guess the IDs of users, and would also make the API more secure.
 - Add endpoints to add and delete users.
 - Implement all of the potential ideas listed in the challenge.

+I'm thinking of adding these over time since this is a good exercise to improve my skills, so this list may change.

 ## Setup